The Astra Tubular Slide Pistols

 The Astra Model 400

-Two Spanish firms (perhaps more, but only two responded) were invited by the government to submit self-loading pistols for rigorous testing.
+Two Spanish firms (perhaps more, but only two responded) were invited by the government to submit self-loading pistols for rigorous testing to become Spain’s standard military handgun.
 Esperanza Y Unceta (Astra) submitted two different designs, one of which was the Model 400, and Bonifacio Echeverria submitted a pistol which was marked STAR.

 An unusual and unintended aspect of the Astra 400 was that, due to the long case of the 9mm Bergmann-Bayard cartridge, the gun’s chamber allowed a number of other 9mm cartridges to seat and fire in it, including the 9mm Steyr, the 9mm Parabellum, the .38 Auto, and even the semi-rimmed 9mm Browning Long.
 The .38 Super will chamber and fire, but has been known to crack slides, as it is too powerful for the Astra, and the 9mm Parabellum can also be dangerous due to the radical headspace difference between it and the Largo.
 In general, use of incorrect cartridges in any gun is dangerous, due to improper cartridge seating.
 Nonetheless, men in the field probably took advantage of this “feature” in various conflicts, particularly since 9mm Largo ammunition is scarce outside of Spain.

 The Model 400 was rust blued (as were all Astra pistols up to 1957).
 The barrel, barrel bushing, safety, slide lock, and trigger were left in the white and given a high polish.
 The extractor, grip screws, and magazine release were fire blued.
 Early grips were made of horn, hard rubber, or mottled brown plastic, with the Astra logo on the upper half.
 Later grips were of checkered wood (some coarsely checked and some finely checked) with no logo.
 A rare few featured smooth wooden grips.